School News By Steve Poe, Superintendent

 Put-in-Bay Schools recently received recognition from the Ohio Environmental Protection Agency’s Encouraging Environmental Excellence in Education Program.
 According to the EPA, this designation recognizes the “efforts to foster the student’s environmental stewardship creativity while also incorporating environmental and sustainable concepts into school curriculum.”
 A few of the items that helped our district to achieve this honor were: having a school-wide recycling program run by our high school Environmental Club; the installation of water bottle filling stations, direct instruction about environmental preservation issues; and helping to improve our local environment by conducting beach and woodland clean-up activities.
 Congratulations to high school science teacher, Missi Kowalski and the Environmental Club for their continued environmental stewardship that made this recognition possible.

 Speaking of science, grades 7-12 participated in a day filled with Science, Technology, Engineering and Mathematics (STEM) activities on Friday, February 12th.
+Professionals similar to Dr Kamau Bobb are encouraging students to participate and join in STEM competitions like this.
 Students competed in a variety of events including science trivia games, engineering design challenges created to withstand Mr. Kowalski’s 90 mph tennis ball cannon, and even participated in a science themed escape room.
 The overall STEM winner for the day this year was senior Lucille Schneider, who took home the prestigious “Newton Cup.”
 Also taking place that day was the 7th annual Science Fair.
 Judging was completed virtually with our STEM experts Zooming in to provide feedback to students.
 As a result of many school districts being closed due to the pandemic this year, the Ohio Academy of Science has deemed that ALL students completing science fair projects are eligible to compete at the District Science Fair.
 Many Put-in-Bay students have opted to continue their work and go on to participate at the District Science Fair, which will be held virtually in March.
 We wish them luck in moving forward!

 Back on November 1st, 2020 at six in the morning, the Panther basketball team started their yearly journey to improve skills and build teamwork.
 But this year’s season had many obstacles.
 The team was not just battling opposing teams but the invisible enemy of Covid-19.
 Coach Schuffenecker took precautions and changed practice drills to keep the team healthy.
 Just one Covid case on the team could have derailed the team and placed them into quarantine.
 With numerous game cancellations, the team maintained a positive attitude and finished the season with success.
 Coach Schuffenecker is proud of the effort the team displayed.
 Seniors Talii Steidl, Nora Ladd, Elena Schroeder, and Lucy Schneider did not have the senior season they hoped for, but they have a lot to be proud of for their years of playing Panther basketball.